CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 -   Ensuring compliance with app store requirements.
 -   Using tools that allow for quick rollbacks if needed.

-Following this approach helps you deliver secure, uninterrupted updates to your Capacitor apps.
+Following this approach helps you deliver secure, uninterrupted updates to your React Native apps.